wasps tending to their nest

 How To Identify Which Species Reside In The Nest

-There are many different species of wasps and how they cat and build their nests can often help you identify which species you’re dealing with.
+There are many species of wasps, and how they build their nests can help you identify which species you’re dealing with.

-• Paper wasps construct nests with open hexagonal combs with a large stalk from which it hangs.
+• Paper wasps construct nests with open hexagonal combs with a large to hang from.

-• If wasps are present in large numbers and seem to be entering and exiting via the same whole you are likely dealing with a yellowjacket nest.
+• If wasps are present in large numbers and seem to enter and exit via the same hole, you are likely dealing with a yellowjacket nest.

-• Hornets’ nests are characterised by a slight point at the bottom and a single large opening, the exterior of the nest is composed of a thin paper-like substance.
-Inspecting the inhabitants will quickly confirm if you’re dealing with hornets which are considerably larger than wasps, interestingly despite their reputation hornets are generally less aggressive than wasp colonies if unprovoked.
+• Hornets’ nests have a slight point at the bottom and a single, large opening.
+The outside is made of a thin paper-like substance.
+Hornets are considerably bigger than wasps but less aggressive than wasp colonies if unprovoked.

-Wasps will only use a nest for one summer but if the location provides suitable resources and shelter it is likely they will construct next year’s nest in the same area.
+Wasps will only use a nest for one summer, but if the location provides suitable resources and shelter, they will likely construct next year’s nest in the same area.

-You can try to avoid this by blocking up any potential entry and removing access to resources by securing bins.
+You can avoid this by blocking any potential entry and removing access to resources by securing bins.

 Do wasp nests die in winter?

-Yes, wasps’ nests will be completely uninhabited over the winter months.
+Yes, wasps’ nests will be utterly uninhabited over the winter months.

 Wasps will stop taking flight for resources at temperatures below 50-53°F.